-Lithium -- By interfering with the body's ability to get rid of Lithium, taking Horsetail with Lithium may result in a dangerous build up of Lithium in the body.
+Lithium: By interfering with the body's ability to eliminate Lithium, taking Horsetail with Lithium may result in a dangerous build up of Lithium in the body.

 Blumenthal M, Goldberg A, Brinckmann J, eds.
 Herbal Medicine: Expanded Commission E Monographs.
 Newton, MA: Integrative Medicine Communications; 2000:208-211.

 Brinker F. Herb Contraindications and Drug Interactions.
 2nd ed.
-Sandy, Ore: Eclectic Medical; 1998:85.
+Sandy, OR: Eclectic Medical; 1998:85.

 Cetojevic-Simin DD.
 Antioxidative and antiproliferative activities of different horsetail (Equisetum arvense L.) extracts.
 J Med Food.
 2010;13(2):452-9.